IDMNYU/DMGY9103A_ProgrammingPhysicalObjects/README.md

 	- [A Brief Rant on the Future of Interaction Design by Bret Victor](lhttp://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/)
 	- Tangible Bits: Towards Seamless Interfaces between People, Bits and Atoms by Ishii and Ullmer
 - Do:
 	- Look through your kits and familiarize yourself with all the parts and their roles.
 Be able to identify parts visually and know their role/task.
+See the Make reference pages emailed to you.

 ###Week 2: February 3
 -In Class:
-		- Parts 101 Quiz
 		- Workshop: Basic Circuits, parallel & series, ohm, switches

 - For Homework: